-These baked taquitos with jalapenos, beef, and gooey cheese will knock your socks off.
+These Baked Taquitos with jalapenos, beef, and gooey cheese will knock your socks off.
 Make this recipe for dinner or freeze some for later!
 This delicious recipe is perfect for game days, parties, and more.
 The whole family will love this easy weeknight meal.

 Beef taquitos are the ultimate game day snack or party appetizer, and these are loaded with plenty of jalapeno popper flavor!

-Cook up a large batch of these easy Mexican appetizers to serve everyone at once, or freeze them for whenever a future craving strikes.
+Cook up a large batch of these easy oven taquitos to serve everyone at once, or freeze them for whenever a future craving strikes.

 - Swap out the meat.
 Ground turkey or chicken would be just as delicious, and both are a wonderful lean alternative.